mikinty/math-of-finance/README.md

 ### Gambling Spirits

 Most of us, especially when younger, have a risk appetite, so we _need_ to take on some risk.
-In that case, there's no point in becoming a closeted gambler, you need some sort of outlet, or else it might manifest in other ways.
+In that case, there's no point in becoming a closeted gambler.
+You need some sort of outlet, or else it might manifest in other ways.

 In that case, a good guidance is to create a new brokerage, only with 10-20% of your total wealth, and you can do whatever you want with it.
 If it goes to 0, from the [drawdowns analysis](#the-asymmetric-nature-of-losses) we did earlier, we can see a 20% loss would only take around 2 years to get back.

 ### Closing